 The resolution was presented by Tim Low.

 The resolution was seconded by Ron Campone.

 Jim Sinclair clarified the intent of the resolution.

-Ouestion was called.
-CARRIED.

 Be it resolved that the General Assembly support Local 126 under the auspices of the Dumont College in trying to establish a Native Studies Department at the University of Saskatchewan (Saskatoon).

 Resolution presented by Earl Cook.

 Resolution seconded by Bruce Flamont.
-Question was called.
-CARRIED.

-Be it resolved that the Government of Canada in recognition of their historical facts and of the injustice of its dealings with the Metis people, act to right these wrongs against Riel and the whole Metis Nation, by granting at this late date a posthumous pardon to Riel, thereby restoring in the Metis people the knowledge of the justice of their cause the pride of independence, perserverence, and high standards of their ancestors, and also thereby restoring in the Metis people today their belief in themselves and rekindling their hope that their yeu trunstifished claims will be dealt with justly and fairly and with equity by the government of Canada and the Canadian people.
+Be it resolved that the Government of Canada in recognition of their historical facts and of the injustice of its dealings with the Metis people, act to right these wrongs against Riel and the whole Metis Nation, by granting at this late date a posthumous pardon to Riel, thereby restoring in the Metis people the knowledge of the justice of their cause the pride of independence, perserverence, and high standards of their ancestors, and also thereby restoring in the Metis people today their belief in themselves and rekindling their hope that their yet unsatisfied claims will be dealt with justly and fairly and with equity by the government of Canada and the Canadian people.

 Resolution made by Clarence Trotchie.

 Resolution seconded by Ken McKay.
-Question was called.
-CARRIED a)Due to lack of public awareness before hand b)Out of approximately 50,000 eligible voters only 3,000 poted c)There is no AMNSIS election policy d)Rumours of staff campaigning e)No ballot boxes in several Northern communities